 Northeastern shall make every reasonable effort to preserve an individual’s privacy and protect the confidentiality of information related to sex discrimination, sexual harassment, or sexual assault as allowed under the law.
 The University may issue an N-Alert, an alert through the official emergency notification and warning system, to notify the community about the occurrence of a serious crime or pattern of crimes that might put the public at risk.
 For more information on N-Alert procedures, see the University's Emergency Notification policy.

 The University is required by law to annually report sexual assault and other campus crime statistics to the public.
-These statistics and the list of entities to which a crime may be reported are listed here.
+These statistics and the list of entities to which a crime may be reported are listed on the University Police website.
 Campus crime statistics do not contain specific victim-identifying information.

 Support Services and Resources for Sexual Violence Survivors